Perry County, Tennessee: Reconstruction and the late 19th century

-In the late 19th century, the county was largely known for its tanneries and peanut cultivation, producing over 500,000 bushels of peanuts per year by 1886.
-The first known Black-owned farm in the county was established in 1871 on the north fork of Lick Creek.
+The first known black-owned farm in the county was established in 1871 on the north fork of Lick Creek.
 Tapp Craig and his wife, Amy Guthrie, both former slaves, purchased the farm with a down payment of a yoke of oxen, and paid off the farm over the next two years.
-The farm, still owned by the Craig family, is listed in the National Register of Historic Places due to its significance in the history of Black farmers in Tennessee.
+The farm, still owned by the Craig family, is listed in the National Register of Historic Places due to its significance in the history of black farmers in Tennessee.

 From about 1880 to 1884, the first regular newspaper in the county, the Linden Times, was published weekly.
 By the mid-1880s, the continued lack of railroad connections was reported as a cause for the lack of investment in the county.
 An 1886 editorial in the Nashville Daily American noted that many in the county were awaiting the construction of the proposed Nashville, Memphis, and Jackson Railroad, and viewed it as an essential step in the modernization and industrialization of the area.
 In 1887, Congress authorized the construction of a railroad bridge across the Tennessee River connecting Perry and Decatur counties.
 The Tennessee Midland Railroad laid tracks from Lexington, Tennessee to Perryville.
 While a terminus allowing the transfer of goods from rail to river shipping was constructed in Perryville, the bridge was never built and the railroad was never extended into Perry County.
 A second attempt to bring a railroad to Perry County was started around 1890 with construction beginning on the Florence Northern Railroad.
 Plans for the line's extension meant for it to eventually pass through Linden on its way from Florence, Alabama to Paducah, Kentucky.
-In 1894 the railroad was purchased by a Chattanooga company after about 30 mi had been graded, and construction was never completed.
+In 1894 the railroad was purchased by a Chattanooga company after about 30 mi had been graded, but construction was never completed.